Thought Leadership for Life Science Leaders

 The foundation of the FDA’s authority to inspect facilities comes from the Federal Food, Drug, and Cosmetic Act (FD&C Act).
 Specifically, section 501(j) of the FD&C Act was added by the Food and Drug Administration Safety and Innovation Act (FDASIA) and later amended by the FDA Reauthorization Act of 2017 (FDARA).
 These legislative actions stipulate that a drug or device can be deemed adulterated if the owner, operator, or agent of a facility delays, denies, or limits an inspection, or refuses to permit entry or inspection.

-FDA inspections are a vital part of maintaining the safety and efficacy of drugs and devices.
+FDA inspections play a vital role in ensuring the safety and efficacy of drugs and medical devices.
 These inspections ensure compliance with regulations, identify potential risks, and safeguard public health.
 The FDA’s guidance aims to clarify what behaviors can be seen as obstructive to inspections, providing a clear framework for facilities to follow.

 Delaying Inspections

-The FDA recognizes that delays can occur for various reasons, some of which might be beyond the control of the facility.
+The FDA acknowledges that delays can occur for various reasons, some of which may be beyond the facility’s control.
 However, certain behaviors can be considered unreasonable and may lead to a product being deemed adulterated.
 For instance, if a facility does not agree to an announced inspection start date without a reasonable explanation, requests a later start date without justification, or fails to respond to the FDA’s attempts to schedule an inspection, these actions can be viewed as delaying the inspection.

 Delays during an inspection can also occur, such as when a facility takes an unreasonable amount of time to produce requested records or information.
-It is important for facilities to provide reasonable explanations and ensure that any delays are of a reasonable duration agreed upon by both the facility and the FDA.
-For example, a delay might be considered justified if there is a natural disaster or other significant event that genuinely impacts the facility’s operations.
+Facilities need to provide reasonable explanations and ensure that any delays are of a duration agreed upon by both the facility and the FDA, which is considered reasonable.
+For example, a delay might be regarded as justified if a natural disaster or other significant event genuinely impacts the facility’s operations.

-In practical terms, facilities should have robust procedures in place for document management and retrieval.
+In practical terms, facilities should have robust procedures in place for managing and retrieving documents.
 This ensures that when the FDA requests records, they can be provided promptly.
-Training staff in these procedures and maintaining a state of inspection readiness can help mitigate the risk of unintentional delays.
+Training staff in these procedures and maintaining a state of readiness for inspections can help mitigate the risk of unintentional delays.

 Denying Inspections

 Denial of an inspection can take various forms, including actions or statements intended to prevent the FDA from conducting or completing an inspection.
-Examples include rejecting the FDA’s attempt to schedule an inspection, not allowing the FDA investigator to begin or continue the inspection upon arrival, or falsely alleging that the facility does not handle drugs or devices.
+Examples include rejecting the FDA’s attempt to schedule an inspection, refusing to allow the FDA investigator to begin or continue the inspection upon arrival, or falsely claiming that the facility does not handle drugs or devices.
 These actions can lead to the drugs or devices being deemed adulterated.

 It is also considered a denial if a facility imposes conditions on the inspection that are not required by law.
 For instance, requiring the FDA to sign non-disclosure agreements or limiting the number of FDA investigators allowed on-site without a valid reason could be seen as denying the inspection.
 Transparency and cooperation are key principles that facilities must adhere to during an inspection.